Clinical AI governance software built for hospitals and health systems

 Generate disclosures and board reports

-One-click generation of TRAIGA-compliant patient disclosures, public-facing AI notices, and board AI governance report packs — all pre-populated from your verified inventory data.
+One-click drafts of the patient AI-use disclosures TRAIGA requires of providers, plus board AI governance report packs — all pre-populated from your inventory data.
 What used to take weeks takes minutes.

-Tip: Board reports include the executive summary, risk heat map, and control status that hospital governing boards need to satisfy their oversight obligations.
+Tip: Board reports include the executive summary, risk heat map, and control status that help hospital governing boards carry out their oversight role.

 Healthcare AI governance sits at the intersection of multiple regulatory frameworks.
-TRAIGA maps your controls to all of them simultaneously.
+Risk Meridian helps you organize your controls with these frameworks in mind.

 Texas Responsible AI Governance Act (TRAIGA)